syncfusion-content/blazor-docs/blazor/data-form/column-layout.md

 documentation: ug
 ---

-# Column layout in DataForm component
+# Column and column span in Blazor DataForm Component

 This segment provides guidance on dividing the form field editors inside the DataForm component into a column-based layout.
 The [ColumnCount](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataForm.SfDataForm.html#Syncfusion_Blazor_DataForm_SfDataForm_ColumnCount) property allows us to specify the number of columns into which the DataForm should be divided.